xorphitus/nix-config/README.md

   - Show Spotlight search: Option + Space
 - IME
   - ~Ctrl + \~ and ~Ctrl + Shift + \~
-  - Disable Live conversion
-    - Otherwise, I redundantly have to press the enter key to decides conversion candidates
 - 🤔 They should be configured automatically, but it's skeptical if they are working
   - Modifier keys
     - CapsLock to Ctrl